 LGBT Advocates Disappointed Rules for Community Care Fail to Protect LGBT Seniors

-January 24, 2014 by Robin Maril, Legislative Counsel, Administrative Advocacy
+January 24, 2014 by Robin Maril, Senior Legislative Counsel

 The undersigned LGBT organizations are deeply disappointed that the Department of Health and Human Services (HHS) has announced it will not add explicit nondiscrimination protections for LGBT and other consumers to Medicaid's Home- and Community-Based Services (HCBS) program.
 Our organizations along with the National Senior Citizens Law Center, have urged HHS over the past three years to adopt these protections to ensure low-income older adults and people with disabilities can receive needed services and supports without fear of refusal, harassment, or other discrimination because of who they are.
 The protections were not included in a final rule issued last week to strengthen standards for the long-running program.

 HHS seemingly based its decision to reject these LGBT protections, which have been included in other HHS programs, on the notion that general nondiscrimination protections already exist.
 Despite being made aware of the critical need for explicit LGBT consumer protections, as well as protections on the basis of religion, marital status, and source of payment, HHS simply stated in a new HCBS regulation that these protections were "not necessary."